 Traditional PC Shipments Saw a Sharp Decline in Q1 2020 Despite Increased Demand to Meet Remote Work and School Needs, According to IDC

-PC shipments have been on an increasing trend over the past year, and it was reported that shipments in the fourth quarter of 2019 were 71.8 million units, an increase of 4.8% year-on-year.
+PC shipments have been on the rise over the past year, with shipments in the fourth quarter of 2019 reporting 71.8 million units, an increase of 4.8% year-on-year.

-PC shipments in the fourth quarter of 2019 increased to 71.8 million units year-on-year, the end of support for Windows 7 was a big boost-GIGAZINE
+PC shipments in the fourth quarter of 2019 increased to 71.8 million units year-on-year, and the end of support for Windows 7 is a big boost --GIGAZINE

 Below is a table summarizing the estimated PC shipments of each company by Canalys.
-First-place Lenovo shipments declined 4.4% year-on-year, HP fell 13.8% year-on-year , Apple closed all Apple Stores except China fell 21.0% year-on-year I will.
-On the other hand, only Dell shipped slightly better than the same period last year.
-For the market as a whole, Catalysts sees PC shipments down 8% year-over-year in the market as a whole.
+Lenovo, the number one shipment, fell 4.4% year-on-year, HP fell 13.8% year-on-year , and Apple, which closed all Apple stores outside China , was hit hardest by 21.0% year-on-year.
+I will.
+On the other hand, only Dell has a slight year-on-year increase in shipments.
+Catalysts expect PC shipments to decline 8% year-over-year in the market as a whole.

 Rushabh Doshi who is the research director of Canalys is 'shipment of the PC has caused a big delay by global COVID-19 epidemic', 'the first place, 10nm

-The table below shows the estimated number of PCs shipped by each company by Gartner.
-Gartner predicts HP and Acer will be hit particularly hard, but only Dell will increase shipments year-on-year, in line with Analysts forecasts.
-Overall, PC shipments are expected to decrease by 12.3% year-on-year.
+The table below shows the estimated number of PCs shipped by Gartner for each company.
+Gartner predicts that HP and Acer will be hit particularly hard, but only Dell will increase shipments year-over-year, in line with Canalys' forecast.
+Overall, PC shipments are expected to decline 12.3% year-on-year.

-And the data on the number of PC shipments of each company by IDC is as follows.
-Similar to Analys, IDC expects HP and Apple shipments to fall sharply year-over-year, with overall market PC shipments down 9.8% year-on-year.
+And the data on the number of PCs shipped by each company by IDC is as follows.
+IDC, like Canalys, expects HP and Apple shipments to drop significantly year-over-year, with PC shipments across the market down 9.8% year-over-year.

-In addition, IDC forecasts the Japanese PC market in the first quarter of 2020, and although demand for business and consumer use is expected to grow steadily due to the demand for migration to Windows 10, COVID-19 will affect logistics.
-That said, the overall PC market in Japan will start to shrink.
+IDC also forecasts the Japanese PC market in the first quarter of 2020, and although steady growth is expected for commercial and consumer use due to the demand for migration to Windows 10, COVID-19 will affect logistics.
+It states that the entire Japanese PC market will shrink as a result of the above.

-In Japan, the sales of second-hand Windows notebook PCs are increasing rapidly, and since the emergency declaration was issued on April 7, 2020, second-hand notebook PCs have been selling with “momentum approaching 300% compared to the previous year”.
+In Japan, sales of second-hand Windows notebook PCs are growing rapidly, and since the state of emergency was declared on April 7, 2020, second-hand notebook PCs have been sold at 'a momentum approaching 300% year-on-year.'
 There are also reports that it is selling well.

-Sales of second-hand Windows notebooks are 'great', rapid growth approaching 300% year-on-year in Iosys (what I found during the interview)-AKIBA PC Hotline!
+Sales of second-hand Windows notebooks are 'great things', and Iosys' rapid growth approaching 300% year-on-year (○○ things found during the interview) --AKIBA PC Hotline!